 A copolymer of TetraFluoroEthylene and Perfluoroethers specifically designed to provide corrosion, creep resistance and thermal resistance close to that of PTFE.

-A fluoropolymer which is generally chosen for its excellent dimensional stability and mechanical properties.
-It is stiffer and stronger than many of the other types of fluoropolymer materials and has a low coefficient of thermal expansion and very low moisture absorption.
+Excellent dimensional stability and mechanical properties; stiffer and stronger than many of the other types of fluoropolymer materials.
+Has a low coefficient of thermal expansion and very low moisture absorption.